 - Less customer support: Usually email is the only way to communicate with a Payment Facilitator’s support team because its customer base is so large.

-All Payment Facilitators have this in common.
+Every Payment Facilitator has this in common.
 They sometimes differ when it comes to depositing funds to the merchant’s bank account.

 Square and Stripe deposit funds directly into their businesses’ bank accounts, much like a Merchant Account Provider does.
 PayPal does not, and instead holds funds in the form of virtual credits.
 Merchants can use this for digital transactions in some ways, but they don’t translate into cash in the bank unless the funds are requested.

 Payment Facilitators provide a quick fix for small, low-volume merchants that are eager to accept payments, but bypass the underwriting process that assesses the business’s financial risk.
 Because of this, PayPal holds funds in the event the business is hit with a large chargeback it can’t afford.
 This is also why volume constraints are put in place to ensure businesses that use the shared merchant account aren’t at risk of major fraudulent transactions.